moliele/kafka-connect-headertovalue-tombstone-lab/README.md

 - the normal Avro message should be written successfully
 - the tombstone should not break the connector
-- the SMT chain should be skipped for tombstones
+- the SMT HoistField chain should be skipped for tombstones
+- `HeaderToValue` should skip the tombstone directly

 ## Why it works

-The change does not make `HeaderToValue` support tombstones.
+The key point is that `HoistField`is excluded for tombstones.

-Instead, it uses `RecordIsTombstone` so that:
+Instead, it uses `RecordIsTombstone` so that means:

 - normal messages still go through `HoistField` and `HeaderToValue`
-- tombstones bypass those SMTs entirely
+- tombstones do not go through `HoistField`
+- `HeaderToValue` receives the original tombstone and skips it on its own

 That preserves the delete semantics of tombstones while avoiding the failing transformation path.